omgnuts/test-android-fragments/README.md

 This will also be sufficient to handle orientation changes using different layouts.
 However, the ids implemented must be similar.
 Therefore, try to write codes in layout-port & layout-land. only use layout/ for shared resources such as includes.

+However, you should NOT load the datamodel (eg. downloading adverts) if you are restoring states.
+Just onInitViews() will suffice (eg. set adapter to view, set clickers etc)

 ```
 public void onRestoreInstanceState(Bundle savedInstanceState) {
     super.onRestoreInstanceState(savedInstanceState);